Primalsia/salesforce-projectmanagement/README.md

 <img src="https://i.imgur.com/whiLiyM.png" height="80%" width="80%" alt="Schema Creation"/>
 </p>
 <p>
 First and foremost, to lay the foundation of my application, I created an ERD, or an Entity Relationship Diagram to show links between the entities or objects created and the relationship between them, then went on to create the schema.
-I created two main objects, the projects object and timesheet object, then went on to create a report that would sum the hours worked on a given project!
+I created two main objects, the project object and timesheet object, and added their various fields or attributes within the Schema Builder within the Salesforce environment.
 <br/>
 -------------------------------------------------------------
 <br/>